jhdcruz/kipher/README.md

-# AESGCMEncryption
+# aes-gcm-encryption

 A simple library for encrypting and decrypting data using AES/GCM/NoPadding.

 ## Usage

-Using the library is as simple as importing and instantiating it.
+Using the library is as simple as importing (.jar) and instantiating it.

 The library only has 3 methods: